TEXT OR CALL US (786) 808-1059

 FIFA World Cup 2026 Miami: Private Transportation Guide for Hard Rock Stadium Match Days

-Saudi Arabia vs. Uruguay opens Miami’s tournament on Monday, June 15 at 6:00 PM ET (Group H).
-Uruguay returns on Sunday, June 21 at 6:00 PM ET to face Cape Verde.
-Brazil takes the field against Scotland on Wednesday, June 24 at 6:00 PM ET, in what will likely be the most-attended group stage match of Miami’s slate.
-Colombia and Portugal close out the group stage on Saturday, June 27 at 7:30 PM ET, the only Miami fixture with a later kickoff.
-The knockout rounds bring a Round of 32 match on Friday, July 3 at 6:00 PM ET, a quarterfinal on Saturday, July 11 at 5:00 PM ET, and the bronze final on Saturday, July 18 at 5:00 PM ET, the day before the World Cup Final at MetLife Stadium in New Jersey.
+Miami’s tournament opened on Monday, June 15, when Saudi Arabia and Uruguay played to a 1-1 draw in Group H. Uruguay returned on Sunday, June 21 and were held to a 2-2 draw by tournament surprise Cape Verde, whose late equalizer in front of a roaring Miami Gardens crowd capped one of the standout stories of the group stage.
+Five matches remain.
+Brazil takes the field against Scotland on Wednesday, June 24 at 6:00 p.m.
+ET, in what will likely be the most-attended group stage match of Miami’s slate.
+Colombia and Portugal close out the group stage on Saturday, June 27 at 7:30 p.m.
+ET, the only Miami fixture with a later kickoff.
+The knockout rounds bring a Round of 32 match on Friday, July 3 at 6:00 p.m.
+ET, a quarterfinal on Saturday, July 11 at 5:00 p.m.
+ET, and the Bronze Final (third-place playoff) on Saturday, July 18 at 5:00 p.m.
+ET, the day before the World Cup Final at MetLife Stadium in New Jersey.

 There are essentially four ways to reach the stadium on match day, each with real tradeoffs.

-A private chauffeur service is the only option that solves both arrival and departure with one booking.
-Your driver knows the staging zones for private cars at Hard Rock Stadium, drops you as close to the entrance as event security allows, and waits in a designated area for your match to end.
-After the final whistle, you walk to a single agreed pickup point instead of refreshing a rideshare app while surge prices climb.
+A private chauffeur service is the only option that solves both arrival and departure with a single booking.
+Your driver knows the staging zones for private vehicles at Hard Rock Stadium, drops you as close to the entrance as event security allows, and waits in a designated area for the match to end.
+After the final whistle, you walk to one agreed pickup point instead of refreshing a rideshare app while surge prices climb.
+No parking pass, no shuttle lines, no surge pricing, and no long walk from a remote lot.

 Why Private Transportation Makes Sense for World Cup Match Days

-First, international visitors and out-of-state fans flying into MIA or FLL from cities like New York, Chicago, Las Vegas, Los Angeles, or Texas often arrive without a rental car.
-Surge-priced rideshare to and from Hard Rock Stadium during World Cup matches can easily exceed $80 to $120 each way according to local transportation analyses.
-A flat-rate private transfer that covers airport pickup, hotel drop-off, and the round trip to the match often comes out comparable on price with significantly less stress.
+International visitors and out-of-state fans flying into MIA or FLL from cities like New York, Chicago, Las Vegas, Los Angeles, or Texas often arrive without a rental car.
+Surge-priced rideshare to and from the stadium during World Cup matches can easily exceed $80 to $120 each way.
+A flat-rate private transfer that covers airport pickup, hotel drop-off, and the round trip to the match often comes out comparable on price with far less stress.

-Second, groups of four or more split the cost of a private vehicle and immediately come out ahead of individual rideshare fares.
+Groups of four or more split the cost of a single vehicle and immediately come out ahead of individual rideshare fares.
 A luxury SUV holds up to six passengers comfortably, and an executive Mercedes Sprinter handles up to fourteen.
-The economics shift hard in favor of private booking once you stop dividing by one.
+The economics shift hard in favor of private booking once you stop dividing the fare by one.

-Third, hospitality clients and corporate guests attending the World Cup as part of FIFA’s official On Location packages or private suites at Hard Rock Stadium typically have entertainment and dinner reservations on either end of the match.
+Corporate and hospitality groups hosting clients at World Cup matches, including those attending through FIFA’s official On Location packages or private suites, typically have dinner or entertainment reservations on either end of the match.
 A private chauffeur is the only practical way to handle a hotel-to-stadium-to-restaurant-to-hotel itinerary without losing time to logistics.
+SDLX provides corporate event transportation with service quality that matches a premium hospitality experience.

-If your group is celebrating around the match (a birthday, a corporate outing, a bachelorette weekend that happens to overlap with World Cup week), a Sprinter limo or party bus from Shuttle D’Luxe’s Luxury Party Bus fleet handles the celebration end-to-end while keeping the match-day logistics clean.
+And if your group is celebrating around the match (a birthday, a corporate outing, or a bachelorette weekend that happens to overlap with World Cup week), a Sprinter limo or party bus from the Shuttle D’Luxe Luxury Party Bus fleet handles the celebration end-to-end while keeping the match day logistics clean.

-Whether it’s a couple’s airport transfer or a Sprinter for a group of fourteen, our team builds your World Cup itinerary around your match day.
+Whether it is a couple’s airport transfer or a Sprinter for a group of fourteen, our team builds your World Cup itinerary around your match day.

 Get a Custom World Cup Quote

-Knowing where international visitors cluster helps explain why airport transfers and hotel-to-stadium service is in such high demand.
-Most World Cup attendees are staying in four main areas: South Beach and downtown Miami (about 16 to 20 miles south of the stadium), Aventura and Sunny Isles (8 to 12 miles south, popular with Brazilian and Latin American visitors), Fort Lauderdale and Hollywood in Broward County (10 to 15 miles north of the stadium), and farther north in Boca Raton and West Palm Beach (30 to 60 miles north, often chosen by repeat visitors familiar with South Florida).
+Knowing where visitors cluster also explains why airport and hotel-to-stadium service is in such high demand.
+Most attendees are staying in four main areas: South Beach and downtown Miami (about 16 to 20 miles south of the stadium), Aventura and Sunny Isles (8 to 12 miles south, popular with Brazilian and Latin American visitors), Fort Lauderdale and Hollywood in Broward County (10 to 15 miles north), and farther north in Boca Raton and West Palm Beach (30 to 60 miles north, often chosen by repeat visitors familiar with South Florida).
 Each cluster has its own traffic profile on match day, and a private driver familiar with the local roads will route around the worst of it.
-Shuttle D’Luxe serves all of these areas, including dedicated routes from Boca Raton and West Palm Beach for fans staying farther up the coast.

 Booking VIP and Group Transportation for World Cup 2026

-For visitors who want to turn match day into a full experience, the VIP Experience packages include a Sprinter limo, professional chauffeur, premium amenities, and red carpet welcome, suitable for milestone celebrations that happen to land during World Cup week.
-Bookings include flight tracking for airport transfers, real-time dispatch, and bilingual English and Spanish chauffeurs (a meaningful detail given the international makeup of World Cup crowds).
+For visitors who want to turn match day into a full experience, the VIP Experience packages include a Sprinter limo, professional chauffeur, premium amenities, and a red carpet welcome, suitable for milestone celebrations that land during World Cup week.
+Bookings include flight tracking for airport transfers, real-time dispatch, and bilingual English and Spanish chauffeurs.
+Travel agencies coordinating World Cup packages for clients can partner with SDLX through the travel agency partnership program to provide seamless ground transportation for groups.

 Frequently Asked Questions